Customer-Sited Renewable Energy Generation

 Renewable Energy Self-Generation Bill Credit Transfer (RES-BCT)

 This tariff enables local governments and universities to share generation credits from a system located on one government-owned property with billing accounts at other government-owned properties.
 The system size limit under RES-BCT is 5 MW, and bill credits are applied at the generation-only portion of a customer’s retail rate.
 RES-BCT was established by AB 2466 (Laird, 2008) and codified in Section 2830 of the Public Utilities Code.
 In 2021, SB 479 was signed into law, which expanded RES-BCT eligibility to California Native American tribal governments.
-Information on the IOUs’ RES-BCT programs can be found at the following links: PG&ESCE, and SDG&E.
+Information on the IOUs’ RES-BCT programs can be found at the following links: PG&E, SCE, and SDG&E.

 NEM Fuel Cell (NEMFC)

 Fuel cells that use renewable or non-renewable fuels and meet a greenhouse gas (GHG) emissions standard are eligible for the NEMFC tariff.
 NEMFC was established by AB 1214 (Firebaugh, 2003) and codified in Section 2827.10 of the Public Utilities Code.
 NEMFC bill credits are applied at the generation-only portion of a customer’s retail rate.
 The program has a separately defined program cap of 500 MW.
 As of November 2022, 120 MW of fuel cells were installed under this tariff.
-Pursuant to SB 155 (2021), fuel cells must commence operation on or before December 31, 2023 to participate in NEMFC.
+Pursuant to SB 155 (2021), fuel cells had to commence operation on or before December 31, 2023 to participate in NEMFC.

 Income Qualified Solar Programs